 The following descriptions are summaries of the material terms of our amended and restated certificate of incorporation and amended and restated bylaws which will become effective immediately upon the closing of this offering.
 The descriptions of the common stock and preferred stock give effect to changes to our capital structure that will occur immediately upon the closing of this offering.
-We refer in this section to our amended and restated certificate of incorporation as our certificate of incorporation, and we refer to our amended and restated bylaws as our bylaws.
+We refer in this section to our amended and restated certificate of incorporation, and we refer to our amended and restated bylaws as our bylaws.